 Combating corruption, “money laudering” and the financing of terrorism

-The Federative Republic of Brazil is a signatory of the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, concluded in Paris on 17.12.1997, under the auspices of the Organization for Economic Cooperation and Development (OECD), which was signed by Brazil in 1997 and enacted by Federal Decree Nº 3.678, of 30.11.2000.
-Additionally, on 08.05.2015, Brazil formally adhered to the OECD Recommendation on Bribery and Officially Supported Export Credits (OECD Recommendation), of 14.12.2006, and is committed to the implementation of its provisions.
+The Federative Republic of Brazil is a signatory to the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, held in Paris on 12/17/1997, under the auspices of the Organization for Economic Co-operation and Development (OECD), which was signed by Brazil in 1997 and promulgated by Federal Decree No. 3.678, dated 11/30/2000.
+Additionally, on 08/05/2015, Brazil formally adhered to the OECD Recommendation on Bribery and Officially Supported Export Credits, dated 12/14/2006, and is committed to implementing its provisions.

-In compliance with the provisions of the OECD Recommendation and Resolution Nº 81 of the Brazilian Chamber of Foreign Trade (CAMEX), of 18.09.2014, the Brazilian official support for export credits is conditioned upon the signature, by domestic exporters, of the Statement of Commitment for Exporters (Statement).
+In compliance with the OECD Recommendation and Resolution No. 81 of the Brazilian Foreign Trade Chamber (CAMEX), dated 09/18/2014, Brazilian official support for export credits is subject to national exporters’ signing of the Declaration of Commitment for Exporters (Declaration).

-The exporter and the Financial Institution/Warrantor will receive the corresponding Statements and the Compliance Form , after registering the transaction information on ABGF’s website and will return them to the Agency duly fulfilled, initialed, and bearing notarized signatures of their legal representatives who must be identified in the documents (full name, title, and individual taxpayer registration with the Federal Revenue Service), along with the corporate governance documents that will be requested by ABGF.
+The exporter and the Financial Institution/Guarantor will receive their respective Statements and Compliance Form after registering the operation information on the ABGF website and will return them to the Agency duly filled out, initialed, and with the recognized signature of their legal representatives, who must be identified in the documents (full name, position, and individual taxpayer registration with the Federal Revenue), together with the corporate governance documents requested by ABGF.

-Additional information about the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions can be found in this guidebook and on the website of the Ministry of Transparency, Monitoring and Control.
+Additional information on the Convention on Combating Bribery of Foreign Public Officials in International Business Transactions can be found on the website of the Comptroller General of the Union.